Immigration to Kenya

 Traveling information

 Travelling to Kenya is possible by road, by train or by flight depending on the place you live.
-In this country there are several means of transport you can travel with like buses, trains and commercial flights.
-It is suggested by the government to reconsider your travel and if it is not necessary postpone the plan as kidnapping, terrorism, sexual assault is increasing day by day in this country especially in bigger cities like Mombasa and Nairobi.
+In Kenya there are several means of transports like buses, trains and commercial flights.
+It is suggested by the government to check the situation before travelling travel and if it is not necessary postpone the plan as kidnapping, terrorism, sexual assault is increasing day by day in Kenya especially in bigger cities like Mombasa and Nairobi.
 Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.
 Take a PCR Test and submit the Negative certificate of Covid-19, before initiating travel to Kenya.
 Always carry a copy of your passport and visa.
 Keep original documents with you from the starting to end of your trip to Kenya due to security reasons.
 All the visitors are required to get an e-visa before departing for Kenya.
 If you are willing to get a multiple entry visa then apply well in advance.
 Recently, Kenyan government announced a work permit program that requires foreigners to apply for permits and visas from their own country.
 Submitting work permit applications at least prior to 6-8 weeks of travel is mandatory.
 After arrival in Kenya, submit a renewal application at least 90 days before your work permit expires.

 Documents Required: